-Claiborne Academy admits students of any race, color, national, or ethnic origin to all the rights, privileges, programs, and activities normally accorded or made available to students at the school.
-CA does not discriminate on the basis of race, color, sex, disability, national, or ethnic origin in the administration of its educational and admission policies, scholarship and loan programs, and athletic and other school-administered programs.
+Claiborne Academy admits students of any race, color, national, or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, sex, disability, national, or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, athletic programs, or any other school-administered programs.